WHY VISIT DUBLIN

 - Boiled bacon and cabbage, unsliced back bacon boiled with cabbage and potatoes;

-- Black Pudding, pork meat, fat and blood mixed with barley, suet and oatmeal in a flavoured sausage;
+- Black Pudding, pork meat, fat and blood mixed with barley, suet, and oatmeal in a flavored sausage;

 - White Pudding, same as Black Pudding, but without blood;

 - Coddle, layers of roughly sliced pork sausages and rashers with sliced potatoes, onions, and barley;